melix/gradle-cf-plugin/README.md

 * cf-add-service: Add a service
 * cf-bind: Binds a service to an application
 * cf-unbind: Unbinds a service from an application
+* cf-add-user: Registers a user to the cloud
+* cf-delete-user: Unregisters the user from the cloud

 Configuring
 -----------